The two suspects accused of carrying out a mass shooting at a Denver-area charter school made their first appearances in court Wednesday.

 The two were sitting by a classroom door when someone from their class arrived late and took out a gun, he said.
 Castillo immediately rushed him.

-Bialy and a third student then joined in and wrestled with the shooter, who may have fired once or twice more during the struggle, Bialy said.
+Bialy and a third student joined in and wrestled with the shooter, who may have fired once or twice more during the struggle, Bialy said.

 Once he got the gun away and the other student had the shooter pinned down, Bialy went over to Castillo, who was unresponsive.
 Castillo died at the school.

-The slain student was a kind, hilarious jokester who was always ready to help his classmates, student Tuscany “Nui” Giasolli said.
+He was a kind, hilarious jokester who was always ready to help his classmates, student Tuscany “Nui” Giasolli said.

 “Kendrick was such a nice kid.
 If you needed something, he would be there for you,” Nui told CNN on Wednesday.